crossminer/CrossRec/README.md

 ## How to cite
-If you use our tool in your research, please cite it using the following BibTex entry:
+If you use the tool or dataset in your research, please cite our work using the following BibTex entry:

 ```
 @inproceedings{DBLP:conf/iir/NguyenRR18,